dreamind/ix/project/phase3/phase3-1.md

 - The complexity and sophistication of your selected dataset(s) is part of the assessment.
 - You will use the selected dataset to build a web application that helps you aggregate, summarise, investigate relationship among the attributes, and finding interesting patterns.

+Use the following questions to discuss about your data:

+- Is the data in tabular format?
+- Is the number of data columns greater than the number of rows?
+- What are the data types of the attribute columns?
+- Is the dataset sparse (contains many missing items)?
+- What is the license of data?
+Is it public domain?
+What is its *terms of use*?

 ## Deliverables

-By the end of week 6, you need to submit to your subject coordinator:
+In week 5, you need to submit to the subject coordinator:

 - The final team members
 - Your choice of domain and candidate datasets